 Work with geoprocessing tools

-3D object scene layers are not supported as inputs to any geoprocessing tools except Validate Scene Layer Package.
+A 3D Object scene layer without associated feature layer is not supported as input to any geoprocessing tools except Validate Scene Layer Package.

 The 3D object scene layer can be published as a web scene layer and uploaded to ArcGIS Enterprise or ArcGIS Online using the Share Package geoprocessing tool.